-- 4.11 The following guidelines set out within the assessment for the Coalfield Village Farmlands, and are of relevance to the appeal site and local area: - Small scale woodland planting. - Re-establish and enhance physical links between existing isolated woodland and hedgerows - Ensure the enhancement and management of hedgerow trees, through selection and natural regeneration, or by planting - Encourage the management of scrub and secondary woodland to link with existing habitats and woodland - Enhance the visual and ecological continuity of river corridors by management, natural regeneration and planting of riparian trees - Ensure the conservation and management of mature/veteran trees within hedgerows - 4.12 As detailed in Section 2, the appeal proposals offer opportunities to deliver all of the above through the retention and enhancement of hedgerows, new tree planting and creation of new areas of multifunctional green and blue infrastructure linking with the existing woodland and scrub on the site boundaries.
+- 5.11 The following guidelines set out within the assessment for the Coalfield Village Farmlands, and are of relevance to the appeal site and local area: - Small scale woodland planting. - Re-establish and enhance physical links between existing isolated woodland and hedgerows - Ensure the enhancement and management of hedgerow trees, through selection and natural regeneration, or by planting - Encourage the management of scrub and secondary woodland to link with existing habitats and woodland - Enhance the visual and ecological continuity of river corridors by management, natural regeneration and planting of riparian trees - Ensure the conservation and management of mature/veteran trees within hedgerows - 5.12 The appeal proposals offer opportunities to deliver all of the above through the retention and enhancement of hedgerows, new tree planting and creation of new areas of multifunctional green and blue infrastructure linking with the existing woodland and scrub on the site boundaries.